 1. Leasing Authority

-This section of the property management contract is mostly centered around the property managers authority when leasing your home.
+This section of our Chattanooga property management contract is mostly about our authority when leasing your home.

-- Agent Duties – In this section of the contract, the owner gives the agent the ability to perform the following leasing activities:
+In this section of the contract, the owner gives the agent the ability to perform the following activities:

 - Advertise the property